Thirty years later: David Robie and the bombing of the Rainbow Warrior

 Share post:

 New Zealand journalist and media educator David Robie returns with two books commemorating the sinking of Greenpeace’s iconic campaign ship and the nuclear-free Pacific movement.
-Ed Rampell reports.
+Ed Rampell reports from the US.

 SPECIAL REPORT: By Ed Rampell